 Ask the confinement lady when and what she will cook for you.
 Decide who will do the marketing.

-Auntie Jennifer is a great cook and is able to come up with a variety of dishes.
+Auntie Jennifer is an excellent cook and can come up with a variety of dishes.
 Similarly, as above, she observed how our family worked and my household management style for the first few days and adjusted to our family’s preference very quickly.
 In a way, she was lucky that our household, though crowded, was managed by only one person and that was me.
-The guidelines were solely laid down by me and she did not receive conflicting instructions from anyone else.
+The guidelines were solely laid down by me, and she did not receive conflicting instructions from anyone else.

 I had 5 meals a day, consisting breakfast, lunch, afternoon tea, dinner and supper.
 For supper, it was typically herbal soup that helped improve my body’s qi.